MubarakSaleem/Eye-Controller-Mouse/README.md

 Exit: Press Q to quit the application.

 # Acknowledgments
-Thanks to MediaPipe for providing an excellent framework for facial landmark detection.
+Thanks to @Mediapipe for providing an excellent framework for facial landmark detection.

 Inspired by accessibility projects that aim to improve the lives of individuals with disabilities.